 Geography at Beaver Green is taught as part of our creative curriculum lessons throughout the year, so that children can achieve depth in their learning.
-Terms 3 and 4 have an overarching Geography theme of a continent, so that our topic will have a slightly ‘heavier’ geography focus in those terms.
 Teachers have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.
-Consideration is given to how greater depth children will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school’s commitment to inclusion.

 Online resources such as Google Earth and virtual reality are invaluable in bringing the world to our children at Beaver Green.
 The local area is fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice, including regular Forest School lessons.

-Outcomes in floor books and English books evidence a broad and balanced geography curriculum and demonstrate children’s acquisition of identified key knowledge.
+Outcomes in our geography books evidence a broad and balanced geography curriculum and demonstrate children’s acquisition of identified key knowledge.
 As children progress throughout the school, they develop a deep knowledge, understanding an appreciation of their local area and its place within the wider geographical context.